NeuroStat/IBMAvsGLM/1_Scripts/CI_IBMAvsGLM/1000FC/README.md

 Initial scripts and attempt of using resting state as null data comes from https://github.com/wanderine/ParametricMultisubjectfMRI.

 # Data
 For each subject, we have a 3D structural scan (with and without skull) and one 4D functional (resting state) image from the 1000 functional connectomes project.
+At the moment, we use the Cambridge scanning site only.

 Scanning/pre-processing parameters:
 * TR(s) = 3